-This retaining wall, along with the natural mound of earth, created a large platform on the upper surface of the hill which also hosted several practices and structures throughout antiquity.
+This retaining wall, along with the natural mound of earth, created a large platform on the hill’s upper surface, which also hosted several practices and structures throughout antiquity.

 The identification of the monument is problematic.
-Among those proposed the most favoured identification has been that of the “circular building” of Epimenides containing statues of Zeus and Aphrodite Olympia (ca. 600 BC).
+Among those proposed, the most favored identification has been that of the “circular building” of Epimenides containing statues of Zeus and Aphrodite Olympia (ca. 600 BC).

 Scholars have also suggested the monument could be the Skias.
 The Skias is a place for public and musical performances built by Theodoros of Samos (mid-6th century BC).

-The new evidence which came to light during the current project, suggest an early date of the monument.
+The new evidence, which came to light during the current project, suggests an early date of the monument.
 Probably of the Archaic period (late 7th to early 6th century BC).
-That includes a reconstruction, as well as an extensive repair having taken place around the 1st century BC.
+That includes a reconstruction and an extensive repair having taken place around the 1st century BC.

 The Byzantine church at the round Building

 It is an almost square building.
 The entrance of the church was probably located in the middle of the west wall.
 There is evidence of another door on the north side of the same wall.
-The exterior sidewalls of the building extended further to the west, but their original length cannot be determined.
+The building’s exterior sidewalls extended further to the west, but their original length cannot be determined.

-The walls of the church have been revealed and can be attributed with certainty to the time of its construction.
-They are made of rubble with broken bricks at the joints and mortar covering the outlines of the stones.
-Traces of mortar in contact with the northern part of the middle apse reveal the level of the church floor.
+The church walls have been revealed and can be attributed with certainty to the time of its construction.
+They are made of rubble with broken bricks at the joints and mortar covering the stones’ outlines.
+Traces of mortar in contact with the northern part of the middle apse reveal the church floor’s level.
 Faded traces of painted decoration are preserved on the inner side of the north wall of the church.

 The so called “ST.NIKON S” Basilica

-The basilica demarcated to the north and south by an enclosure wall.
-Is located some metres to the east of the theatre.
+The basilica was demarcated to the north and south by an enclosure wall.
+Is located some meters to the east of the theatre.

 The church is a three-aisled basilica with three-sided apses to the east and a narthex to the west.
 The aisles were separated by columns resting on high bases.
 The narthex and the nave were communicating through a large opening (tribelon).
 Smaller openings provided access to the side aisles.

 The tripartite sanctuary is of unique architectural interest.
 The main sanctuary is separated from the bipartite rooms next to it (parabemata).
-It’s separeted with walls in the middle of which a semi-circular niche with a passage was formed.
-At the middle apse there was a semi-circular area with seats (synthronon).
-Those seats were used by the bishop and the priests during the ceremonies.
+Walls separate it in the middle of which a semi-circular niche with a passage was formed.
+At the middle apse, there was a semi-circular area with seats (synthronon).
+The bishop and the priests used those seats during the ceremonies.

 Between the synthronon and the wall of the apse there is an ambulatory.
 It’s a corridor to facilitate the movement of the priests in the sanctuary during the Divine Liturgy.